Jones Mitchell Lawyers understand that for some clients, the law can be complex and confusing.

 Jones Mitchell Lawyers invoice clients based on the time they spend on your case, in accordance with a contract for the provision of legal services called a retainer agreement.
 Because each case is unique, the likely costs in a particular case will also vary.
 We treat each client individually, and ensure that the issue of legal costs is discussed openly and clearly at the initial consultation.

 An initial consultation with one of Jones Mitchell Lawyers’ family lawyers costs $300 per hour (plus GST).
-An initial consultation with senior partner Warwick (Rick) Jones costs $600 per hour (plus GST), and partner Dan Bottrell costs $500 per hour (plus GST).
+An initial consultation with senior partner Warwick (Rick) Jones costs $600 per hour (plus GST).

 The first hour is payable at the time of your appointment by either cash, credit card or EFTPOS.
 We allocate one hour for the initial consultation to hear about your case, to provide preliminary advice as to those issues, and to assemble your family law matter into some options as to its future treatment and management.
 If you need more time, we can arrange for a longer initial consultation and invoice you for the additional time, or arrange a further appointment at another time.